James Glancy Keynote Speaker

 James Glancy is a filmmaker, wildlife conservationist and a decorated former Royal Marines Commando officer.
 He presents on the Discovery Channel and National Geographic and is an established speaker and broadcaster on conservation, wildlife and the environment.

 James is currently producing his first feature documentary on Afghanistan, after travelling across the country and living with the people of Afghanistan.
+It will be released in early 2022 and will be the very last documentary filmed prior to – and during, the collapse of the country and the Taliban takeover.
 He served for 10 years in the Royal Marines, including 3 operational combat tours of Afghanistan, and was awarded the prestigious Conspicuous Gallantry Cross for his leadership on operations.

 James has spent his life outdoors in wild and hostile places.
 As a child, James was taught to dive and swim with sharks by a former US Navy Seal who inspired him to join the British military.
 His career has now led him back to working with wildlife as a filmmaker and to become an established host on Discovery Channel’s ‘Shark Week’ and National Geographic.